 Decoder addressing will be inhibited if the IM field equals 11X0.
-If decoder addressing is so inhibited and no interrupts are present, field-selection addressing is used.
+If decoder addressing is so inhibited and no interrupts are present, field select addressing is used.

 The possible components of a decoded address are shown in figure 8-1 and 8-2.
-The nine low-order bits obtained from the decoder B are always used in decoder addressing.
+The 9 low-order bits obtained from the decoder B are always used in decoder addressing.

-The five most significant bits (4-8) in decoder A are included in the control store address bits 4 through 8 by an inclusive OR, if either of the following bit combinations exist in the first decoder output:
+The most significant 5 bits (4-8) in decoder A are included in the control store address bits 4 through 8 by an inclusive OR, if either of the following bit combinations exist in the first decoder output:

-The four least significant bits of decoder A are included in the control store address bits 0 through 3 by an inclusive OR if either of the following bit combinations exist in the first decoder output.
+The least significant 4 bits of decoder A are included in the control store address bits 0 through 3 by an inclusive OR if either of the following bit combinations exist in the first decoder output.